shogerr/bluprntr/README.md

 Instructions
 ------------

-If you are not familiar with the command line, please see this [codedemy article](https://www.codecademy.com/articles/command-line-setup).
+If you are not familiar with the command line, please see this [Codedemy article](https://www.codecademy.com/articles/command-line-setup).

 ### 1. [Install the Chrome Extension](#loading-the-bluprntr-chrome-extension)